What is inflation?

-- the CPI including owner-occupiers' housing costs (CPIH)
+- the CPI includes owner-occupiers' housing costs (CPIH)

 - the Retail Prices Index (RPI)

-The flip-side of this is that your wages need to keep up at the same rate, or your actual standard of living (aka, the amount of nice things you can buy with your money) will decrease in real terms 🎁
+Because the cost of living continually rises during periods of higher inflation, your wages have to keep up, or your actual standard of living (aka, the nice things you can afford to buy with your money) will decrease in real terms 🎁

 Although inflation is bad for savers, it can actually benefit borrowers.

-People with a fixed-rate mortgage will effectively have their debt reduced during periods where inflation rises unexpectedly.
+People with a fixed-rate mortgage will effectively have their debt reduced during periods when inflation rises unexpectedly.

-This is why savers with any significant amount tucked away will often look to an ISA, or an investment in stocks and bonds, as possible ways to potentially increase their returns over the long-term 🌱
+Savers with any significant amount tucked away will often look to a Stocks & Shares ISA as a possible way to increase their returns.